 “Boney,” Davenport said.
 “Odd to think I’ve never seen him before.”

-“Nor have I.” Charles handed his spyglass to Davenport.
-Bonaparte wore the undress uniform of a colonel in the imperial guard and a bicorne hat without cockades.
-Wellington too wore casual dress for battle, though his buckskins and blue coat were more in the style of a gentleman out for a morning’s ride.
+Malcolm handed his spyglass to Davenport.
+Bonaparte wore the undress uniform of a colonel in the Imperial Guard and a bicorne hat without cockades.
+Wellington, too, wore casual dress for battle, though his buckskins and blue coat were more in the style of a gentleman out for a morning’s ride.
 He wore four cockades on his own bicorne, for Britain, Spain, Portugal, and the Netherlands.

 Even without a spyglass, the cheers of the French troops for Bonaparte were evident.
 In response Wellington rode among his own troops, at a sedate trot rather than Bonaparte’s gallop.
-He was greeted with respectful nods but no cheering.
+The duke was greeted with respectful nods but no cheering.

-Alexander Gordon pulled up beside Charles and Davenport.
+Alexander Gordon pulled up beside Malcolm and Davenport.
 “Uxbridge has ordered sherry for his staff so they can toast today’s fox.”